spring-cli-projects/ai-azure-rag-chat/README.md

 This involves breaking down the documents into smaller segments because AI models typically only manage to process a few tens of kilobytes of custom data for generating responses.
 After splitting, these document segments are stored in the Vector Database.

+This first step was done using the code in the repository https://github.com/spring-cli-projects/ai-azure-rag-load

 The second step involves including data from the Vector Database that is pertinent to your query when you make a request to the AI model.
 This is achieved by performing a similarity search within the Vector Database to identify relevant content.

 In the third step, you merge the text of your request with the documents retrieved from the Vector Database before sending it to the AI model.
 This process is informally referred to as 'stuffing the prompt'.

+The second and third steps are done is using the code in this repository via the help of the Spring AI `ChatBot` class.

 This project demonstrates Retrieval Augmented Generation in practice and can serve as the foundation for customizing to meet your specific requirements in your own project.